bactensor/github-family-observer/README.md

     GIT_ACCESS_TOKEN = "your git access token here"
     ```
 4. **Prepare the config file**:
 The script uses config.yaml file to get the configuration.
 Each run will store the current state of the repository in a SQLite database.
 Path to the database is specified in the config file.
-You can prepare your own config file or use the example one.
+You can prepare your own config file based on the example in the repository.
+Here is the structure of the config file:

     ```
     # config.yaml